-Yom Kippur Breakout Groups
+Yom Kippur Breakout Sessions

 We urge members to arrive early to assure satisfactory seating.
 Although the saving of seats is discouraged, members may save up to four seats until 15 minutes before the scheduled start of services.